ToshikiNakamura0412/dotfiles/README.md

 # dotfiles
-Setting for aliases, vim, neovim and tmux
+Setting for git, aliases, vim, neovim and tmux
 ## Environment
 - Ubuntu
 - bash or zsh
-- (For mac)
-  - branch: `mac`
 ## Prerequisites
 Following software should be installed
 - `vim`